LizzyonGit/fruits-hold-em/README.md

 #### Logos and images

 For my fruit images, I use HTML symbols.
 I chose fruits that look distinctive to enhance accessibility, and another advantage of HTML symbols, is that it does not impact my performance as much as images would do.
 Later, I saw that my old computer displays the symbols differently than my new computer.
 This would not be with images, but I think for the game functionality, performance is more important.
 The different symbols do not impact the game functionality.
 I realise it is not good for consistency and for example marketing, that's why I did not reuse these symbols as images elsewhere on the website, like the favicon, because than it can get messy with different designs on the same page, for some devices.

+The background image is from [Canva](https://www.canva.com/).
+Originally a black background with gold decoration, I changed the background to purple and kept the gold decorations.

 The favicon is an image of the **'em** in the logo.
 To create the favicon files, I used [RealFaviconGenerator](https://realfavicongenerator.net/).